uthmaniv/uthmaniv.github.io/_posts/2025-06-04-your-new-blog-post.md

 ```
 The contribution phase was a steep learning curve.
 I reached out to my mentor, who was incredibly supportive, guiding me to a starter task to familiarize myself with the devtool codebase.
 I deepened my Rust knowledge, explored Servo’s architecture, and honed my GitHub skills through pull requests (PRs).
-My proudest contribution was fixing https://github.com/servo/servo/issues/35867 , supporting color scheme simulation to toggle between dark and light themes for active browser tabs.
+My proudest contribution was fixing [colorSchemeSimulation](https://github.com/servo/servo/issues/35867) to toggle between dark and light themes for active browser tabs.
 As my first PR, it required multiple smaller contributions to get right, but seeing it merge felt incredibly rewarding.
 ```